Kitware/vtk-js/Documentation/content/docs/concepts_widgets.md

 Manipulators are objects that implement a single method, `handleEvent(callData, glRenderWindow)`.
-This method takes a mouse event (in `callData`) and transforms it into a 3D coordinate position.
+This method takes a mouse event (in `callData`) and transforms it into a 3D coordinate position, returning an object containing at least a `worldCoords` and eventually other values.
 This is different from interactivity manipulators in that interactivity manipulators change how the scene is viewed via manipulating the camera, whereas widget manipulators transform mouse input into meaningful world coordinates, e.g. snapping